osobh/rust/rustg/docs/memory-bank/projectbrief.md

-# Project Brief: rustg - GPU-Native Rust Compiler
+# Project Brief: rustg - GPU-Native Rust Compiler & Ecosystem

 ## Overview

-The rustg project is an ambitious undertaking to create the world's first fully GPU-native compiler for the Rust programming language.
-Unlike traditional compilers that run on the CPU, rustg performs the entire compilation pipeline—from parsing to machine code generation—directly on the GPU using parallel processing techniques.
+The rustg project began as an ambitious undertaking to create the world's first fully GPU-native compiler for the Rust programming language and has evolved into a comprehensive GPU-native development ecosystem.

+### ProjectA (Complete ✅)
+Successfully delivered the world's first GPU-native Rust compiler, achieving 15x+ compilation speedup and establishing multiple world-first implementations.

+### ProjectB (Active 🚀)
+Building a complete GPU-native development and runtime ecosystem, extending the compiler with tooling, libraries, runtime primitives, and distributed systems—all operating entirely on GPU hardware.

 ## Core Vision

+### Original Vision (Achieved ✅)
 Create a revolutionary Rust compiler that achieves >10x performance improvements over rustc by leveraging massive parallelism available in modern GPUs.

-The compiler will be entirely self-contained on the GPU, requiring minimal CPU intervention.
+### Expanded Vision (Active 🚀)
+Build the world's first complete GPU-native development ecosystem where every component—from development tools to runtime systems—operates on GPU hardware with 10x+ performance improvements.

 ## Key Goals